cboettig/ews-review/manuscript-w-refs.md

 Wissel, C. 1984.
 A universal law of the characteristic return time near thresholds.
 Oecologia 65:101–107.

-Wysham, D. B., and A. Hastings.
-2008.
-Sudden shifts in ecological systems: intermittency and transients in the coupled Ricker population model..
-Bulletin of mathematical biology 70:1013–31.

   [Venn diagram representing the intersecting domains of rapid regime shifts, bifurcations, and critical slowing down.
 Labels in italic are example phenomena that occur in each domain.
-Numbers in parentheses refer to each of the sections below describing the domains.]: ews-venn.jpg [A system where variance decreases prior to a population collapse. from Schreiber (2003).
+Roman numerals indicate example literature (right) exploring each domain, and also refer to sections below describing those domains.
+The center domain, where all three phenomena intersect, is the most extensively researched domain of the EWS field.]: ews-venn.pdf [A system where variance decreases prior to a population collapse; adapted from Schreiber (2003).
 In this model, prey species with high growth rates exhibit chaotic dynamics under predation, but populations collapse when predation increases beyond a threshold value.
 Left: The population level as a function of predation rate.
 Middle: Variance of the prey population level.
   Note that it *decreases* as predation rate approaches the threshold.
+Right:
-Right: Lag-1 Autocorrelation in prey population dynamics increases as the threshold is approached]: schreiber-fig.pdf
+  Lag-1 Autocorrelation in prey population dynamics increases as the threshold is approached]: schreiber-fig.pdf
   [A system where critical slowing down is observed without a critical threshold, from Kéfi et al. (2012).
 In this model, prey have logistic growth and are subject to predation with a Type III functional response, but there is